aws/aws-lambda-dotnet/Docs/lambda-annotations-design.md

 A developer gets started by including the **Amazon.Lambda.Annotations** NuGet package.
 No other tooling is required.
 This package contains 2 .NET assemblies.
 One assembly is used at runtime and contains the new Lambda attributes.
 The second assembly is the source generator which is used at compile time.

-Since this tooling is pushed into the .NET compiler it will work on all of AWS’s tooling for deploying .NET Lambda functions.
-Whether that is our Visual Studio or command line tooling, using SAM with Rider and Visual Studio Code, or developer’s own custom process as long at it is CloudFormation based.
+Since this tooling is pushed into the .NET compiler it will work on all of AWS's tooling for deploying .NET Lambda functions.
+Whether that is our Visual Studio or command line tooling, using SAM with Rider and Visual Studio Code, or developer's own custom process as long at it is CloudFormation based.
 We could potentially make it extensible to support other tooling that third parties could use to integrate with Terraform, Pulumi or [LambdaSharp](https://lambdasharp.net/) from one of our community heroes.

 Earlier we talked about the basic Lambda programming model and we used an example of a Lambda function that was doing a simple plus math operation.
 That Lambda function took about 20 lines code which was full of undesirable boiler plate code.
 Using Amazon.Lambda.Annotations that example becomes this: